peter88213/yw-cnv/README.md

 ### yWriter5 style proof reading

-#### Export an yWriter 6/7 project to an OpenDocument file with chapter and scene markers.
+#### Load yWriter 6/7 chapters and scenes into an OpenDocument file with chapter and scene markers.

 * The proof read document is placed in the same folder as the yWriter project.
 * Document's filename: `<yW project name>_proof.odt`